 - Get the best picture with 4K Ultra HD and HDR.

 - Find a TV with a native refresh rate of 120 Hz or 240 Hz to avoid blurry images.
-A rate any higher than that is unnecessary.

 - Take your audio experience to the next level with a soundbar or surround sound system.

 - Purchase your new TV between November and February for the best deal.

 To learn more about how to buy a great TV, check out our expert review of the Best Smart TVs or jump to one of the key topics listed below.